OpenJDK Build README

 configure && make" style build

-- Any GNU make 3.81 or newer should work, except on Windows where 4.0 or newer is recommended.
+- Any GNU make 3.81 or newer should work

 - The build should scale, i.e. more processors should cause the build to be done in less wall-clock time